biovoxxel/bv3dbox/index.md

 ---

 ## Installation
-The Biovoxxel Toolbox as well as the BioVoxxel 3D Box are distributed via the [BioVoxxel Fiji update site](https://imagej.net/update-sites/following)
+The BioVoxxel 3D Box are distributed via the [BioVoxxel 3D Box update site]()

+### Dependencies (ImageJ update sites)
+The following update sites need to be minimally active to be able to use all functionalities of the BioVoxxel 3D Box

+* CLIJ2
+* CLIJx
+* 3D ImageJ Suite

+---

+## Citation

 ---